 These are just a few examples of supportive measures.
 Title IX Resource Coordinators work with students to ensure that supportive measures are individually tailored to meet each individual's unique needs.

 It is important to know that you do not have to file a formal complaint with ODR or a report with HUPD in order to receive supportive measures.

 Some incidents of sexual misconduct or harassment may be resolved through an informal resolution process without a full investigation.
 If informal resolution is appropriate, an ODR Investigator, Harvard College Title IX Resource Coordinator, or the TItle IX Officer will work with parties to reach a mutually acceptable resolution.
 Informal resolution is a voluntary process.

 A no contact order is issued by the College and is designed to limit or prohibit contact or communications between or among individuals.
 No contact orders generally are mutual, meaning that they restrict each party from contacting, or communicating with, the other.

-Harvard students, faculty, staff, other Harvard appointees, or third parties may file written complaints of sexual or gender-based harassment against Harvard students, staff, and most faculty members with the Office for Dispute Resolution (ODR) at any time.
-Formal complaints can be filed by delivering your complaint to ODR in person or by emailing your complaint to ODR@harvard.edu.
-The complaint must be in writing and describe allegation(s) of sexual and/or gender-based harassment.
+Harvard students, faculty, staff, other Harvard appointees, or third parties may file written complaints of sexual misconduct or harassment against Harvard students, staff, and most faculty members with the Office for Dispute Resolution (ODR) at any time.
+Formal complaints can be filed by email to firstname.lastname@example.org.
+The complaint must be in writing and describe allegation(s) of sexual misconduct and/or harassment.
 To learn more about filing a complaint and the investigative process that takes place once a complaint is filed, please visit the ODR Investigative Process site.